SarahGathoni/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

-a function that locates a substring
+a function that searches a string for any of a set of bytes.